opalsecurity/opal-go/docs/ResourcesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiResourceAccessStatusRetrieveRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiResourceUserAccessStatusRetrieveRequest struct via the builder pattern

 Name | Type | Description  | Notes